Geoalert/mapflow-docs-en/source/userguides/sam_model.rst

 Yet there is one difference in the model workflow:

 - if you run this model using GTIFF file — the original resolution of the image will be used
-- if you run it via TMS (e.g. :ref:`Imagery basemaps` like Mapbox Satellite) — you need to select the Zoom level (image resolution) from the model options which will be used for the input
+- if you run it via TMS (e.g. :ref:`Imagery` like Mapbox Satellite) — you need to select the Zoom level (image resolution) from the model options which will be used for the input

 .. figure:: _static/processing_result/sam_options.jpg
    :alt: SAM options - zoom levels